To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 SAD is a recurrent form of depression that occurs primarily in winter months.
 Symptoms of SAD include feeling down, loss of interest or pleasure in things usually enjoyed, fatigue, difficulty concentrating, weight and sleep disturbance and a sense of hopelessness.
-SAD affects about 4-6% of the US population, while 10-20% have a milder form with the greatest percentage occurring in northern climates.
+SAD affects about 4-6 percent of the US population, while 10-20 percent have a milder form with the greatest percentage occurring in northern climates.
 SAD is found most in younger people between the ages of 18 and 30, and women are at a greater risk than men.

 According to Shilagh Mirgain, distinguished psychologist at UW Health, there are several things people can do to help them cope with the winter blues this time of year:

 Stay connected: Winter can bring decreased socialization or social isolation.
 Socializing contributes significantly to maintaining our well-being and a positive mood.
 Think about how to make plans in a safe way that works for the group, whether that means a gathering that is small, distanced or outdoors.

 Light therapy: Because the shortened daylight hours during fall and winter can disrupt natural circadian rhythms, exposure to light can be beneficial.
 Mirgain suggests increasing time outside in the sunlight when weather allows.
 Open your curtains in the morning to let in natural light.
 Enjoy a meal or read a book by the window.
 Light therapy has also proven to be effective for certain individuals with SAD.
 It involves sitting in front of a special box with a full spectrum light bulb for about 30 minutes a day to counter the effects of SAD.
 Before using light therapy, speak with your physician.